Rogomi/Essilor-SuperApp-TechDoc/IOS-Docs/ios.md

   - `tableView(... cellForRowAt indexPath: IndexPath)`
   - `tableView(... viewForHeaderInSection section: Int)`

-- **TWHighlightsSeeAllViewController** - contains functions that loads all of the TW Highlights from the API and displays to the user.
+- **TWHighlightsSeeAllViewController** - contains functions that loads all of the contents from either the LumApps API or Azure API and displays to the user.
+Currently used when browing to all of TWHighlights or Financial News.
   ##### Methods
   - `loadTWH(pageCursor: String, willShowSkeleton: Bool)`
+  - `loadAzContents(pageCursor: String, willShowSkeleton: Bool)`
   - `tableView(... numberOfRowsInSection section: Int)`
   - `tableView(... cellForRowAt indexPath: IndexPath)`
   - `tableView(... didSelectRowAt indexPath: IndexPath)`
   - `tableView(... viewForHeaderInSection section: Int)`

-- **TWHighlightDetailsViewController** - contains functions that loads a TW Highlight content and loads a brief list of news from the API.
+- **ContentDetailsViewController** - contains functions that loads a content and loads a brief list of news from the API.
+It can use the contents coming from either the LumApps web server, or the Azure web server.
+This is currently used for TWHighlights and Financial News.
   ##### Methods
+  - `loadContent()`
+  - `loadAzContent()`
   - `loadNews()`
+  - `loadAzNews()`
   - `didTapBackButton(_ sender: Any)`
   - `didTapOverflowButton(_ sender: Any)`
   - `didTapLikesButton(_ sender: Any)`